Hollande to urge Iran to help seek political solution for Syria

 “Since President Rouhani has said that Iran does not want to obtain nuclear weapons, we simply want him to give the international community the means to make sure,” the aide added.

-Iran says its nuclear program is peaceful and aimed only at power production and medical uses.
+Iran says its nuclear programme is peaceful and aimed only at power production and medical uses.